srinith-nangunoori/health-checker/README.md

 ## Project Description

-This tool is a health and wellness application designed to help users better understand their physical symptoms.
-Instead of relying on ambiguous search queries, users are guided through an intuitive, multi-step "symptom funnel" to pinpoint their specific issues.
-This structured data is then sent to a secure backend powered by the Google Gemini API, which provides a concise, structured, and preliminary analysis.
+Synapse Health is an educational wellness tool designed to promote health literacy and reduce anxiety around physical symptoms.
+In a world of confusing and often stressful online health searches, this application provides a calm, guided, and interactive journey.

-The project's design philosophy prioritizes a clean, minimalist, and user-centric aesthetic.
-Generous spacing, a calming color palette, and clear typography are used intentionally to create a trustworthy and non-intimidating user experience, which is crucial when dealing with health-related concerns.
+Users are guided through an intuitive "symptom funnel" to pinpoint their specific issues, demystifying medical vocabulary with on-hover definitions.
+This structured data is then sent to a secure, resilient AI backend, which provides a preliminary analysis of potential causes and safe, actionable next steps.

-**INNOVATION**: The key innovation is the guided selection process, which translates a user's physical discomfort into a structured data format that an AI can analyze effectively.
-This, combined with advanced prompt engineering and a resilient multi-model backend, removes the barrier of medical vocabulary and delivers clear, actionable, and reliable information.
-The addition of a symptom search bar, definition tooltips, and a "copy results" feature further enhances the user's comfort and the tool's utility.
+The core mission is to empower users with clear, structured information, fostering a better understanding of their own bodies and enabling more confident, informed conversations with healthcare professionals.
+This directly promotes both physical and mental well-being by replacing uncertainty with knowledge.

 ## Technology Stack